-The Control register contains a number of switches that configure the LANCAM, as shown in Control Register Bits on page 23.
+The Control register is composed of a number of switches that configure the LANCAM, as shown in Table 8 on page 21.
 It is written or read using a TCO CT instruction.
 If bit 15 of the value written during a TCO CT is a 0, the device is reset (and all other bits are ignored).
-See Table 3 on page 11 for the Reset states.
+See Table 4 on page 10 for the Reset states.
 Bit 15 always reads back as a 0.
 A write to the Control register causes an automatic compare to occur (except in the case of a reset).
-Either the Foreground or Background Control register is active, depending on which register set has been selected, and only the active Control register is written to or read from.
+Either the Foreground or Background Control register will be active, depending on which register set has been selected, and only the active Control register will be written to or read from.

-If the Match Flag is disabled through bit 14 and bit 13, the internal match condition, /MA(int), used to determine a daisy-chained device's response is forced HIGH as shown in Table 4 so that Case 6 is not possible, effectively removing the device from the daisy chain.
+If the Match Flag is disabled through bit 14 and bit 13, the internal match condition, /MA(int), used to determine a daisy-chained device's response is forced HIGH as shown in Tables 5a and 5b on page 12, so that Case 6 is not possible, effectively removing the device from the daisy chain.
 With the Match Flag disabled, /MF=/MI and operations directed to Highest-Priority Match locations are ignored.
 Normal operation of the device is with the /MF enabled.
 The Match Flag Enable field has no effect on the /MA or /MM output pins or Status Register bits.
 These bits always reflect the true state of the device.